Eerie Wind

 • Time Signature: 3/4

-• Concepts: Both hands play in treble clef, 8va (written as text instructions, not symbol), pedal throughout song, tied notes (cross-measure), crescendo, diminuendo (written as symbol), D.C. al Fine, ritardando (written as text instructions)
+• Concepts: Both hands play in treble clef, 8va (written as text instructions, not symbol), pedal throughout the song, tied notes (cross-measure), crescendo, diminuendo (written as a symbol), D.C. al Fine, ritardando (written as text instructions)

 “Eerie Wind” includes finger numbers for starting notes + circled finger numbers any time hand position changes.
-This piece stays in one hand position making it closer to an early elementary level than other pieces in this collection.
+This piece stays in one hand position, making it closer to an early elementary level than other pieces in this collection.

 The rhythm includes the most common early elementary to elementary rhythmic patterns in 3/4 time with the shortest note as a quarter note.